Cultural Diversity in the Workplace: a Guide for Effective Instruction for All Adult Learning Styles

 The makeup of the United States work force is changing.
 An increased number of immigrants in the work force have significantly affected the corporate atmosphere creating the need for a new approach to employee training.
 All adult learners have different learning styles which are culturally influenced and which impact training in the workplace.
 By applying educational theory and methods to workplace training, corporations can more effectively train employees with diverse learning style preferences.
 This project provides a guide to corporate educators who work with culturally diverse employees and provides an educational foundation for effective workplace training based upon analysis of: (a) preferred student learning styles, (b) cultural influences on the learning style preferences, (d) effective teaching strategies to respond to each learning style, and (e) planning, implementing, and assessing effective and relevant corporate training programs.

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Barela, Lauren M., "Cultural Diversity in the Workplace: a Guide for Effective Instruction for All Adult Learning Styles" (2010).
-Regis University Student Publications.
+Regis University Student Publications (comprehensive collection).
 24.